 “My partner’s past bothers me; is my concern warranted?”

-If your partner showcases these signs, you are right to ask, “How to accept the past of your partner?”
+If your partner shows certain problematic behavior patterns, you are right to ask, “How to accept the past of your partner?”
 Here are the warning signs of a person’s past controlling their present.
 You SHOULD care about your partner’s former life if they:

 - Showcase abusive tendencies: Perhaps a bad childhood or a tumultuous dating history have made your partner mistrustful and insecure.
 This results in verbal or physical abuse, controlling tendencies, or constant arguing in the relationship.
 If this isn’t a red flag, we don’t know what is